vercel/commerce/README.md

 ## How to configure your Shopify store for Next.js Commerce

+Next.js Commerce requires a [paid Shopify plan](https://www.shopify.com/pricing).
+It will not work with a Shopify Starter plan.

 ### Add Shopify domain to an environment variable

 Create a `SHOPIFY_STORE_DOMAIN` environment variable and use your Shopify domain as the the value (ie. `SHOPIFY_STORE_SUBDOMAIN.myshopify.com`).